x

 ARTICLE 9.
 STUDENT CONDUCT PROCEEDING

-Any student whose conduct is the subject of a complaint by any member of the University community or who is alleged to have violated the Student Code of Conduct and/or any regulations of TAMIU or TAMUS will be notified of the complaint or charge via e-mail and/or in person by the SCCE Office.
+Any student whose conduct is the subject of a complaint by any member of the University community or who is alleged to have violated the Student Code of Conduct and/or any TAMIU or TAMUS regulations will be notified of the complaint or charge via email and/or in person by the SCCE Office.

-Following notification to SCCE, a Student Conduct Administrator will investigate the facts and circumstances associated with the complaint.
-Investigation may result in charges, a form of alternative dispute resolution (mediation, informal resolution, etc.), or dismissal of complaint.
+Once notified, a Student Conduct Administrator will investigate the facts and circumstances surrounding the complaint.
+The investigation may result in formal charges, an alternative dispute resolution process (such as mediation or informal resolution), or the dismissal of the complaint.

 For academic conduct proceedings, please refer to Article 10.
 For civil rights procedures, please refer to Article F.